-VOCs are collected and analyzed with two different methods.
-One collection method is with a canister, which is the method used at the National Air Toxics Trends Station and at the NR-285 site.
-A SUMMA® polished canister is evacuated to a near-perfect vacuum and attached to a sampler with a pump controlled by a timer.
-The canister is filled to greater than 10 psig.
-The samples are collected for a 24-hour period, every 6 days.
-The NATTS VOCs canister is analyzed using a gas chromatograph with mass spectroscopy detection (GC/MS), using method TO14/15, at the GA EPD laboratory.
-The second method of VOCs collection and analysis is with the PAMS network in which VOCs are collected and analyzed on-site with a gas chromatograph/flame ionization detector (GC/FID).
+VOCs are collected and analyzed with four different types of samplers.
+Three types of collection method use a passivated inert stainless steel canister: ATEC 2200, Xonteck 910/911, and Entech.
+For the ATEC and Xonteck, the canister is evacuated to a near-perfect vacuum and attached to a sampler with a pump controlled by a timer.
+The canister is filled to greater than 5 psig.
+For the ethylene oxide study, Entech passive subambient samplers are used.
+The canister is evacuated to a near-perfect vacuum and attached to the sampler controlled by a timer.
+The solenoid is opened on the passive sampler via the timer and fills the canister with ambient air until about 2 to 4 inches of vacuum are left.
+All three of these samplers collect a sample for a representative 24-hour period, and the samples are analyzed using a gas chromatograph with mass spectroscopy detection (GC/MS), using EPA compendium method TO15, by the GA EPD laboratory or the Eastern Research Group (ERG), as applicable.
+The South DeKalb site uses the ATEC 2200 to collect VOCs as part of the National Air Toxics Trends Station.
+These VOCs samplers are subjected to quarterly checks and are audited by GA AAMP's Quality Assurance Unit twice per year.

+The fourth type of sampler used for VOCs collection and analysis is with the Photochemical Assessment Monitoring Station (PAMS) network in which VOCs are collected and analyzed onsite with a gas chromatograph/flame ionization detector (GC/FID).
+The South DeKalb site is the GA AAMP's PAMS site.
 During June, July, and August, the PAMS VOCs samples are collected continuously on an hourly basis.
-The VOC samplers in the PAMS network are subjected to quarterly checks and audited every six months.
-The NATTS VOCs samplers are subjected to quarterly checks and are audited by GA AAMP's Quality Assurance Unit on an annual basis.
+The VOCs sampler in the PAMS network is subjected to checks and audited during the PAMS season (June, July and August).